 A. Need-based financial aid is intended to allow access to St. Lawrence for students who, without that aid, could not afford to attend.

-Q. What are my options if I don't receive enough financial assistance to cover my expenses?
+Q. What are my options if I do not receive enough financial assistance to cover my expenses?

 A. We define the difference between the cost of attendance and financial aid as the family contribution.
 There are several ways to meet the family contribution.
-An interest-free monthly payment plan allows families to spread the cost over 8, 9, or 10 equal monthly payments.
+An interest-free monthly payment plan allows families to spread the cost over 3, 4 or 5 equal monthly payments each semester.
 Federal Parent Loans for Undergraduate Students (PLUS loans) allow parents to borrow funds to meet educational costs not covered by financial aid.
-There are also numerous alternative loans that allow families to finance the family contribution.
+There are also private alternative loans that may allow families to finance the family contribution.

 Q. How are parents and graduate student siblings considered when counting family members in college?